-Each child participates in a minimum of three classes per Saturday.
+Each child participates in a minimum of four classes per Saturday.

 Each class is approximately 45 minutes long.